 Woodberry Down, Hackney

-A very large housing estate situated just east of Manor House, comprising the area within a loop of the New River
+A very large housing estate situated just east of Manor House, comprising the area within a loop of the New River, now undergoing radical regeneration

-As with some other utopian schemes of a similar nature, Woodberry Down became a flawed place in which to live, with an array of characteristic inner-city issues and flats that had structural problems, water penetration and few amenities.
-An ongoing regeneration plan is providing new and refurbished housing and aiming to improve the ‘life chances’ of residents.
-The plan won one of the three first prizes in an architectural design competition.
+As with some other utopian schemes of a similar nature, Woodberry Down became a flawed place in which to live, with an array of characteristic inner-city issues.
+There were few amenities and the flats suffered from water penetration and other structural problems.

 Postal district: N4